sisso/rust-space/rust/readme.md

 # Forum

+## ActionPpogress

+Action progress is a simple way to standardize delays.
+Instead always have to get the current action and check against total time.
+The system can just check if no delay is active.

+A delay system can centralize all delay logic.

+An issue is that all actions will require to be executed synchronous for all actions that can activate delay, since they will require write capability.

+Mostly of action control is already done by the Handler.
+Late update is a option to all progress creation.

 ## Location

 A single enum with multual exclusive is much easy to manipulate.
 While in many cases a single component AtSectorId make